 Trost earned her bachelor’s degree in music education at Albion College in Albion, Michigan; a Master of Music degree in applied voice at Michigan State University, and took advanced courses at the doctoral level at the University of Southern California.
 She taught three years at the Richard Strauss Conservatory in Munich, Germany followed by a year spent as a visiting associate professor of voice and acting head of the voice area at the University of California-Santa Barbara.
 She is currently an associate professor at The Pennsylvania State University, where she teaches voice, as well as the song literature and opera literature courses.

-Trost is a frequent recitalist and has collaborated regularly with Arlene Shrut.
-She is a member of the National Association of Teachers of Singing and the National Opera Association.
-She was a member of the Artist Faculty at the Brevard Music Center in North Carolina during the summers of 2009-2011.
+Trost is a member of the National Association of Teachers of Singing, the National Opera Association, and Opera America.
+For several summers, she was a member of the Artist Faculty at the Brevard Music Center in Brevard, North Carolina.

 Jennifer Trost (Virtù, Pallade, and Coro d'Amori).

 Featuring Anna Caterina Antonacci, David Daniels, Kurt Moll, etc.

 Bavarian State Opera and Orchestra, conducted by Ivor Bolton.